tttmmmyyyy/fixlang/BuiltinLibraries.md

 Example: `from_map(n, f) = [f(0), f(1), f(2), ..., f(n-1)]`.

 #### `get_capacity : Array a -> I64`
-Returns the capacity of an array.
+Gets the capacity of an array.

 #### `get_first : Array a -> Option a`
 Get the first element of an array.
 Returns none if the array is empty.